IRL-CT/dsi/README.md

 This website is built using Astro, a modern static site generator that delivers excellent performance by shipping minimal JavaScript.

-### UnoCSS
+### TailwindCSS

-The site uses [UnoCSS](https://uno.antfu.me/) for styling, a utility-first CSS framework that's compatible with TailwindCSS syntax.
+The site uses TailwindCSS for styling, a utility-first CSS framework that enables rapid UI development.

 ### Components

 The website features several custom components:
-- Interactive map of Robotability Scores across NYC
+- Stats highlight section showing the scale of digital eyes data
-- Collapsible indicator list display
+- Application cards for DSI use cases
-- Team member display cards
+- Comparison section between DSI and traditional street imagery
-- YouTube video integration with LazyBoxVideo
+- Team member display grid with responsive layout

 ## Project Structure

-- `/src/pages/` - Page templates including the main index and map view
+- `/src/pages/` - Page templates including the main index
 - `/src/components/` - UI components organized by function
 - `/src/layouts/` - Layout templates for consistent page structure
 - `/public/` - Static assets like team member images and logos